simonpainter/www.simonpainter.com/docs/New/cloud-readiness.md

 Assess the effectiveness of security monitoring and incident response in cloud environments.
 Look for proactive threat detection, automated response capabilities, and integration of security tools across hybrid environments.
 Evaluate the maturity of incident response procedures and their cloud-specific elements.

+#### Advanced Security Controls Assessment

+Evaluate the sophistication of cloud-native security controls and platforms.
+Look for:

+Security Operations Integration examines how effectively organizations have implemented integrated SIEM/SOAR capabilities.
+This includes assessing the maturity of automated threat detection and response, the sophistication of risk tolerance monitoring, and the effectiveness of automated remediation processes.
+Mature organizations demonstrate seamless integration between security tools and operational processes.

+Third-Party Risk Management evaluates the comprehensiveness of controls across the entire SaaS and cloud service provider stack.
+This includes assessment of vendor security postures, access control mechanisms, and continuous monitoring capabilities.
+Mature organizations maintain sophisticated third-party risk frameworks with automated assessment and response capabilities.

+Data Protection and Privacy examines the implementation of advanced data protection mechanisms.
+This includes evaluating the maturity of data discovery and classification tools, the effectiveness of DLP implementations, and the sophistication of privacy-preserving technologies.
+Mature organizations demonstrate automated approaches to data protection, including advanced anonymization techniques and continuous compliance monitoring.

+Cloud Security Architecture Review assesses the implementation of cloud-native security platforms and controls.
+This includes evaluation of microsegmentation strategies, landing zone implementations, and cloud workload protection capabilities.
+Mature organizations demonstrate sophisticated use of cloud-native security tools integrated with their broader security architecture.

+Modern Data Architecture Security evaluates how organizations secure their data platforms while enabling advanced capabilities like AI adoption.
+This includes assessment of security controls specific to data lakes, analytics platforms, and AI/ML workflows.
+Mature organizations maintain sophisticated security frameworks that enable innovation while ensuring appropriate protection of sensitive data.

 ## Business Case and Strategy Alignment